College of Osteopathic Medicine

 East Fee Hall

-Andrea Amalfitano, DO, PhD, is interim dean for the College of Osteopathic Medicine.
+Andrea Amalfitano, DO, PhD, is dean of the College of Osteopathic Medicine.
 Amalfitano is a highly regarded researcher in developing cutting-edge therapeutics, including gene transfer technologies and has done work that has led to innovative treatments for infants, children, and adults with musculoskeletal diseases.
 He is a clinician, caring for infants, children, and adults potentially affected by a variety of genetic conditions.
 He also holds an endowed university chair position, is a professor of pediatrics, microbiology, and molecular genetics, and is director of MSU’s Clinical and Translational Sciences Institute.
 Amalfitano earned a bachelor of science in microbiology in 1984 and a PhD in microbiology in 1989, both from Michigan State University.
 He earned his Doctor of Osteopathic Medicine degree in 1990 from the MSU College of Osteopathic Medicine’s DO/PhD dual-degree program.

 College of Human Medicine